Undersea cables cut in the Red Sea, disrupting internet access in Asia and the Mideast

 The lines being cut comes as Yemen's Houthi rebels remain locked in a series of attacks targeting Israel over the Israel-Hamas war in the Gaza Strip.
 Israel has responded with airstrikes, including one that killed top leaders within the rebel movement.

 In early 2024, Yemen’s internationally recognized government in exile alleged that the Houthis planned to attack undersea cables in the Red Sea.
 Several were cut, but the Houthis denied being responsible.
-On Sunday morning, the Houthis' al-Masirah satellite news channel acknowledged that the cuts had taken place.
+On Sunday morning, the Houthis' al-Masirah satellite news channel acknowledged that the cuts had taken place, citing NetBlocks.

 From November 2023 to December 2024, the Houthis targeted more than 100 ships with missiles and drones over the Israel-Hamas war in the Gaza Strip.
 In their campaign so far, the Houthis have sunk four vessels and killed at least eight mariners.